She walks fast. She talks even faster. She does not beat around the bush. But everyone at SATS Passenger Services speaks highly of her.

 Selene receiving the Global Winner for Service Excellence at SATS Global PCEO Awards 2024

-Passengers are touched by these efforts, often even writing to the airlines to commend the staff.
-But if you ask the CSAs, they will just say, "It’s part of the job,” even though technically, it is not.
+Passengers notice these efforts and often write to the airlines to praise the staff.
+Yet if you ask the CSAs, they will say, "It's part of the job," even though it isn't required.

-Nowhere in their job description does it mention that they must help find a lost phone in a taxi, spend money to buy food for a stranded traveller, or keep worried parents constantly updated.
+Their job descriptions do not mention helping to find a lost phone in a taxi, spending their own money to buy food for a stranded traveller, or keeping worried parents updated.

-But they do these things regardless, because they recall what it feels like to also receive kindness.
-They remember moments when someone, like Selene, had their back, when someone checked in on them, brought them breakfast, or simply noticed they were having a tough day.
+Yet they do these things because they remember what it feels like to receive kindness.
+They recall moments when someone, like Selene, supported them, checked in, brought breakfast or noticed when they were having a difficult day.

-So, when it’s their turn at the check-in counter or the boarding gate, they show up with that same empathy.
-That’s what customer focus looks like at SATS.
+So when it is their turn at the check-in counter or boarding gate, they bring that same empathy to their work.
+This is what customer focus looks like at SATS.

-And for Selene, she lives by a simple belief: “You cannot pour from an empty cup.
+For Selene, the philosophy is simple: "You cannot pour from an empty cup.
 Take care of the people first.
-They will take care of the customers, too.”
+They will take care of the customers, too."